Ranajit Pande: Sino Nepalese war

 He also fought in the Sino-Nepalese War as subordinate commander under Chautariya Kaji Krishna Shah.

 As a Mulkaji of Nepal

-After the execution of Mulkazi Prime Minister Damodar Pande, Ranajit who happens to be paternal cousin of Damodar was established as Mulkaji (Chief Kazi) along with Bhimsen Thapa as second Kazi, Sher Bahadur Shah as Mul Chautariya and Ranganath Paudel as Raj Guru (Royal Preceptor).
-Though he was made Mulkazi but the apex power of executive functions of state was carried out by Rana Bahadur Shah who assumed the title of Mukhtiyar (Chief Authority).
+After the execution of Mulkazi Prime Minister Damodar Pande, Ranajit who was a paternal cousin of Damodar, was established as Mulkaji (Chief Kazi) along with Bhimsen Thapa as second Kazi, Sher Bahadur Shah as Mul Chautariya and Ranganath Paudel as Raj Guru (Royal Preceptor).
+Though he was made Mulkaji but the apex power of executive functions of the state was carried out by Rana Bahadur Shah who assumed the title of Mukhtiyar (Chief Authority).